Stroomversnelling/monitoring_api/README.md

 ## What is in this repo
 There are several components of this repo:

 1. The API specifications.
-These specifications are synced FROM SwaggerHub (https://app.swaggerhub.com/apis/energiesprong/performance/0.4.6/) as unresolved yaml.
-It is NOT syncing bidirectionally, so any proposed changes will be reviewed in Github, and then changed in SwaggerHub through the admin (currently Marten).
-Documentation for Github Sync from Swagger can be found here: https://app.swaggerhub.com/help/integrations/github-sync
+These specifications are synced FROM SwaggerHub (https://app.swaggerhub.com/apis/energiesprong/performance/0.5.0/) as unresolved yaml.
+It is NOT syncing bidirectionally, so any proposed changes will be reviewed in Github, and then changed in SwaggerHub.
 2. Issues.
 This is to report bugs and request features while working with the API.
 3. Wiki.
 This is to document the working of the API.